Place of detention

 Removal Centres

-As of May 2023, there were 30 removal centres with a total detention capacity of 16,008 places. İzmir (Harmandalı), Kırklareli, Gaziantep, Erzurum, Kayseri and Van (Kurubaş) were initially established as Reception and Accommodation Centres for applicants for international protection under EU funding, prior to being re-purposed as Removal Centres (see Types of Accommodation).
-The facilities located in Iğdır and Malatya are listed as temporary Removal Centres.
-It it important to note that the number of removal centers increased from 21 to 30 in the last three years.
+As of October 2023, there were 29 removal centres in 25 provinces with a total detention capacity of around 16,000 places. İzmir (Harmandalı), Kırklareli, Gaziantep, Erzurum, Kayseri and Van (Kurubaş) were initially established as Reception and Accommodation Centres for applicants for international protection under EU funding, prior to being re-purposed as Removal Centres (see Types of Accommodation).
+The facility located in Iğdır is listed as temporary Removal Centres.
+8 more centres are planned to be built soon[1].
+The Bayburt Removal Center with a capacity of 400 was opened on October 13, 2023, following the earthquake disaster on February 6, 2023, the Hatay removal center with a capacity of 190 was closed and remains close, and the Malatya temporary removal center with a capacity of 2,100 was converted into a temporary shelter for earthquake victims for a period.[2]

 The locations and capacities of Removal Centres are listed as follows: